shiz0/mailcowdockerized_borgbackup_unofficial/README.md

 <br />

-For possible values/usage of BORG_REPO, BORG_RSH, BORG_PASSPHRASE, the BORG_*_CMD variables, as well as other borg commands, please consult the borg documentat ion at \
+For possible values/usage of BORG_REPO, BORG_RSH, BORG_PASSPHRASE, the BORG_*_CMD variables, as well as other borg commands, please consult the borg documentation at \
 https://borgbackup.readthedocs.io/

 <br />